The Time When Gog of Magog Will Be Dragged Like a Beast

 And you, son of man, prophesy against Gog, and you shall say, ‘Thus said the Master YHVH, “Behold, I am against you, O Gog, the chief prince of Meshech and Tuval, and shall turn you around and divide you into sixths*, and bring you up from the uttermost parts of the north, and bring you against the mountains of Israel, … (Eze 39:1-2) *Alternative rendition would be “I shall count you six [nations]”.

-“I shall divide you into sixths” of “I shall count you six”—what does that mean?
+“I shall divide you into sixths” or “I shall count you six”—what does that mean?

-On the 7th day of October 2023, when Israel was celebrating Simchat Torah (the eighth day after the first day of the festival of Sukkot), until now Israel was forced to fight six enemies that have surrounded the Land on six fronts.
-They are: the proxies (1) Hamas (Gaza), (2) Hezbollah (Lebanon), (3) Houthis (Yemen), (4) terrorist groups of Palestinian Authority in Judea and Samaria, (5) Syria, and (6) the head of the octopus, Iran.
-Gog of the land of Magog, who received this gift on his birthday, is not yet ready to get directly involved into the war for he is waging another war.
+On the 7th day of October 2023, when Israel was celebrating Simchat Torah (the eighth day after the first day of the festival of Sukkot), until now Israel was forced to fight six enemies that have surrounded the Land on six fronts; and they are: the proxies of Iran (1) Hamas (Gaza), (2) Hezbollah (Lebanon), (3) Houthis (Yemen), (4) terrorist groups of Palestinian Authority in Judea and Samaria, (5) Syria, and (6) the head of the octopus, Iran.
+Gog of the land of Magog, who received this gift on his birthday, the 7th of October, is not yet ready to get directly involved into the war for he is waging another war.
 But when the time comes, the hooks will be put into his jaws and dragged to the Land as a beast for judgement.

 Knowledge known to only a few will die out.
 If you feel blessed by these teachings of Time of Reckoning Ministry, help spread the word!